 The Commerce Department helps to set both domestic and international trade policy, which directly affects the economy.
 The Office of the Trade Representative is responsible for successfully negotiating trade agreements with countries with desirable natural resources.
 These trade agreements can lower the cost of imports.

 It also enforces existing policy on trade, intellectual property and technology standards.
 This reassurance increases the competitive ranking of the U.S. by attracting high technology companies.

-It also provides economic research which is critical to maintaining a reliable economy.
-For example, if last quarters GDP is revised downward, Wall Street investors may turn bearish because they anticipate a further decline in the economy.
+It also provides research which is critical to maintaining a reliable economy.
+It measures the nation's output as measured by Gross Domestic Product (GDP).
+For example, if last quarter’s GDP is revised downward, Wall Street investors may turn bearish because they anticipate a further decline in growth.